- See a full list of publications

 Book chapter: ‘Staying Dead: The Corpse, Burial and Exhumation in Three Contemporary British History Plays’ in Coward-Gibbs, M. (ed.), Death, Culture and Leisure: Playing Dead, Bingley: Emerald, 2020.

-Edited collection: Jones, Kelly, Robert Dean and Benjamin Poore (eds.), Contemporary Gothic Drama: Attraction, Consummation and Consumption on the Modern British Stage, London: Palgrave, 2018.
+Edited collection: Jones, Kelly, Robert Dean and Benjamin Poore (eds.), Contemporary Gothic Drama: Attraction, Consummation and Consumption on the Modern British Stage, Cham: Palgrave, 2018.

-I am a member of the Theatre and Performance Research Association (TaPRA) and the International Federation for Theatre Research (IFTR).
-I am a regular peer reviewer for a range of adaptation and theatre journals, and review manuscripts and book proposals for Palgrave, Routledge, Oxford University Press, Edinburgh University Press and others.
+I am a regular presenter at the International Federation for Theatre Research (IFTR) World Congress as part of the Political Performances Working Group.
+I also undertake peer review for a range of adaptation and theatre journals, and review manuscripts and book proposals for Palgrave, Routledge, Oxford University Press, Edinburgh University Press and others.

 Fellow of the Higher Education Academy (2012); Senior HEA Fellow (2018).
-External examiner for MA Applied Theatre at the University of Derby.
+External examiner for Aberystwyth University.